-- 2.1 In preparing this Policy the Licensing Authority has consulted the following: - - The Chief Officer of Police - Devon & Somerset Fire and Rescue Service - Public Health Devon - Devon Safeguarding Children's Board - Devon County Council Trading Standards - Representatives of holders of premises licences issued by this authority - Representatives of holders of Club premises certificates issued by this authority - Representatives of holders of Personal Licences issued by this authority - Local businesses and their representatives - Local residents and their representatives - 2.2 Consultation took place for a period of 9 weeks, between 6 July 2018 to 17 September 2018 a period considered taking into consideration the Consultation Principles (November 2013) outlined by the Cabinet Office. - 2.3 The approved policy will be published on our website. (www.northdevon.gov.uk/licensing).
-Copies will also be available for viewing at the Licensing Team's Offices at North Devon Council, Lynton House, Commercial Road, Devon, EX31 1DG. - 2.4 Should you have comments regarding the Policy please write to the above address or email licensing@northdevon.gov.uk. - 2.5 Proper weight will be given to the views of organisations and individuals prior to implementing this Policy. - 2.6 This Policy was approved at a meeting of the Full Council on the 21 November 2018 and published on our website - 2.
-7 This Policy will remain in force for a maximum period of five years and will then be subject to review and further consultation.
+- 2.1 In preparing this Policy the Licensing Authority has consulted the following: - - The Chief Officer of Police • - Devon & Somerset Fire and Rescue Service • - Public Health Devon • - Devon Safeguarding Children's Board - Devon County Council Trading Standards • - Representatives of holders of premises licences issued by this authority • - Representatives of holders of Club premises certificates issued by this authority • - Representatives of holders of Personal Licences issued by this authority • - Local businesses and their representatives • - Local residents and their representatives - 2.2 Consultation took place for a period of 6 weeks, between 11 July 2023 - 22 August 2023 a period considered taking into consideration the Consultation Principles (November 2013) outlined by the Cabinet Office. - 2.3 The approved policy will be published on our website (www.northdevon.gov.uk/licensing).
+Copies will also be available for viewing at the Licensing Team's Offices at North Devon Council, Lynton House, Commercial Road, Devon, EX31 1DG. - 2.4 Should you have comments regarding the Policy please write to the above address or email licensing@northdevon.gov.uk. - 2.5 Proper weight will be given to the views of organisations and individuals prior to implementing this Policy. - 2.6 This Policy was approved at a meeting of the Full Council on 22 November 2023 and published on our website as effective as of 7 January 2024. - 2.7 This Policy will remain in force for a maximum period of five years and will then be subject to review and further consultation.
 The Authority may revise the Policy at any time during the five year period if it considers it appropriate to do so.
 The Authority will consult on any substantial revisions to the Policy.

 Section 5(3) of the Act places a legal obligation on licensing authorities to consult the above individuals, groups and organisations when determining and publishing its Statement of Licensing Policy.
-However, the Authority may consult beyond the statutory requirements if it believes this is necessary and appropriate
+However, the Authority may consult beyond the statutory requirements if it believes this is necessary and appropriate.